EasyPost/easypost-csharp/UPGRADE_GUIDE.md

 **.NET Standard 2.0 & NET 5.0 & 6.0 Support Added**

-easypost-chsarp can now be used with .NET Standard 2.0, NET 5.0 & NET 6.0 along with Visual Basic and F#.
+easypost-csharp can now be used with .NET Standard 2.0, NET 5.0 & NET 6.0 along with Visual Basic and F#.

 **Dependencies**